GregFagan38/SportsCars-Features-Insights/README.md

 ## Instructions

 The repository is broken down into three folders consisting of infromation on the data, report, visuals, and code used in the project.
-Each folder will have a "README.md" fiel to explain how to navigate the folders.
+Each folder will have a "README.md" file to explain how to navigate the folders.